chanbakjsd/lutherwenxu.github.io/school/sejarah/Hijaz.md

+# Hijaz
-Hijaz is where Tamadun Islam originates from.
+Hijaz is where Tamadun Islam originates from and is located within the Arab Saudi empire.

-Makkah, Madinah and Taif are all part of Hijaz.
+[Makkah](Makkah.md) is the capital city of Hijaz.
+Other than Makkah, Madinah and Taif are also part of Hijaz.